Min2323/reddit-analysis-pipeline/README.md

 ## Key Features

-- BERTopic topic modeling with customizable embeddings
+- topic modeling using Bertopic with customizable embeddings
 - GPT annotation for intuitive topic names
 - Fast descriptive statistics for number of users, subreddits and keywords by post and comments
 - Scalable sentiment analysis (e.g., CardiffNLP XLM‑RoBERTa model)